 Treatment aims to clear Damp, then warm, and stimulate Spleen and Stomach Qi.

 I see lots of people who survive indefinitely at this Spleen deficiency stage, with Cold and Damp.
-They don't have great energy, they lack enthusiasm and bounce: they have got used to living at this level of low-energy.
+They don’t have great energy, they lack enthusiasm and bounce: they just get used to living at this level of low-energy.

-This being the Tai Yin stage (Lungs and Spleen) they often have respiratory and digestive problems.
-So they tell me that they habitually take medicines for asthma and their digestion, and not to worry about them because those symptoms are 'under control'.
+This being the Greater Yin stage (Tai Yin stage) (Lungs and Spleen) they often have respiratory and digestive problems.
+So they tell me that they habitually take medicines for asthma and their digestion, and not to worry about them because those symptoms are ‘under control’.

 Suppose their condition came about because their body couldn’t resist the invasive march inwards of a virus, say even ‘just’ a cold-virus?